joe-dnd/joe-dnd.github.io/content/brainstorming3.md

 draft = false
 +++

-Bahamut & Tiamat, are the God Dragons, with immense power stemming from their divine souls.
+Bahamut & Tiamat are the God Dragons, possessing immense power stemming from their divine souls.

 Dragonkind have innate divine magic, due to their ancestry.